MrPsycho5/personal-website/source/_posts/Bash-script-for-disabling-password-login.md

 ```

 ## Some explanation
-The script searches for the lines containing specific strings like `Port` or `PasswordAuthentication` in the `/etc/ssh/sshd_config` and replaces them in whole, so there is no way of creating a bad config (eg. leaving `#` in front of the line or appending the text)
+The script searches for the lines containing specific strings like `Port` or `PasswordAuthentication` in the `/etc/ssh/sshd_config` and replaces them in whole, so there is no way of creating a bad config (eg. leaving `#` in front of the line or appending the text).
-The master key is created with read only permission and is located under `/etc/master_key`.
+The master key is created with read-only permission and is located under `/etc/master_key`.
 The script also changes both `ChallengeResponseAuthentication` and `UsePAM` to no, as setting just `PasswordAuthentication` is not enough as the previously mentioned settings would still allow for password login.
-Here is a good a good explaination from [Izzy](https://superuser.com/questions/161609/can-someone-explain-the-passwordauthentication-in-the-etc-ssh-sshd-config-fil/374234#374234).
+Here is a good a good explanation from [Izzy](https://superuser.com/questions/161609/can-someone-explain-the-passwordauthentication-in-the-etc-ssh-sshd-config-fil/374234#374234).